ZGZOO/ukuAlong/README.md

 ### Description

-Uku Along is an app that has songs and for each song, it shows the chords of the ukulele, so the user can play along.
-User can record themselves.
-User can comment on him/herself.
+Uku Along is an app that users can create the songs that they want to cover, and they can add chords of the songs by themselves or record themselves singing the songs.
+Users can comment on both themselves and other users.
+(Lyrics: have an api to fetch all the lyrics of the songs.)

 ### App Evaluation